Phishing in Ethical Hacking

 Go through the “Spam” section of your Email.
 What do you see??
 You might have won a brand new Audi or a mind-boggling amount in a lottery that you didn’t even purchase, asking for credit card details.
-Or your bank might be asking to verify your account details via email in urgency.
+Or your bank might be asked to verify your account details via email in urgency.
 Do you see things similar to the above cases in your spam section?
-This is where Phishing comes into picture.
+This is where Phishing comes into the picture.

 Phishing is a type of Social Engineering attack that aims to obtain sensitive information including the bank account number, usernames, passwords, and credit card details.
 It is mostly done by sending fake emails that appear to have come from a legitimate source, or it can be in the form of Vishing.
 The recipient is mostly manipulated to click a malicious link that can install malware or access sensitive information.
 Or it can simply be a case of Typosquatting that redirects the recipient to a malicious website in order to obtain login credentials.